 When the story was ended, Tommy said it was very surprising to see how differently the two little boys fared.
-The one little boy was good-natured, and therefore every thing he met became his friend, and assisted him in return; the other, who was ill-natured, made every thing his enemy, and therefore he met with nothing but misfortunes and vexations, e was ed a thers and nobody seemed to feel any compassion for him, excepting the poor little girl that assisted him at last, which was very kind indeed of her, considering how ill she had been used.
+The one little boy was good-natured, and therefore everything he met became his friend and assisted him in return; the other, who was illnatured, made everything his enemy, and therefore he met with nothing but misfortunes and vexations, and nobody seemed to feel any compassion for him, excepting the poor little girl that assisted him at last, which was very kind indeed of her, considering how ill she had been used.

-"That is very true, indeed," said Mr. Barlow: "nobody is loved in this world, unless he loves others and does good to them; and nobody can tell but one time or other he may want the assistance of the meanest and lowest.
-Therefore, every sensible man will behave well to every thing around him; he will behave well, because it is his duty to do it, because every benevolent person feels the greatest pleasure in doing good, and even because it is his own interest to make as many friends as possible.
+"That is very true, indeed," said Mr Barlow; "nobody is loved in this world unless he loves others and does good to them; and nobody can tell but one time or other he may want the assistance of the meanest and lowest; therefore, every sensible man will behave well to everything around him; he will behave well, because it is his duty to do it, because every benevolent person feels the greatest pleasure in doing good, and even because it is his own interest to make as many friends as possible.
 No one can tell, however secure his present situation may appear, how soon it may alter, and he may have occasion for the compassion of those who are now infinitely below him.
 I could show you a story to that purpose, but you have read enough, and therefore you must now go out and use some exercise."
-"Oh! pray, Sir," said Tommy, "do let me hear the story.
-I think I could now read for ever, without being tired."
-"No," said Mr. Barlow, "every thing has its turn: to-morrow you shall read, but now we must work in the garden."